 A home-based business is a venture—whether full time or run as a side hustle—that you can start and operate using your own home as your base of operations.
 A few home-based businesses, especially those that sell online and don’t buy and hold lots of inventory, can even be run on the go, without the need to be bound to your home.

-Naturally, there are pros and cons to consider when deciding whether a home-based business is right for you.
+Naturally, there are pros and cons to consider when choosing good ideas to start a business from home.

 - A low-investment business has fewer overhead costs (such as warehousing fees), plus potential tax deductions you can claim.

 - The option to sell products or services locally or internationally.

 - Flexible work-life balance, which is ideal if, for example, you’re a stay-at-home parent or a retiree.

 - You can create a family business where your relations or your spouse can chip in as needed.